hashgraph/hedera-services/platform-sdk/docs/base/configuration/configuration.md

 Next to the low level API the config API provides a way to access configuration properties in a more structured manner.
 To do so the config API introduces config data records that are Java records that hold configuration properties.
 Such config data records can be defined individually.
 By doing so you can define individual records to configure a specific module.
-The config API provides the 2 annotations `com.swirlds.config.api.ConfigData` and `com.swirlds.config.api.ConfigProperty` to define config data record types.
+The config API provides annotations `com.swirlds.config.api.ConfigData`, `com.swirlds.config.api.ConfigProperty` and `com.swirlds.config.api.DefaultValue` to define config data record types.
 Using the config data records is the preferred way to use the config API.
 The following code snippet shows a sample definition of a config data record type:

 ```
 @ConfigData("endpoint")
 public record EndpointConfig(
-    @ConfigProperty(defaultValue = "8080") int port,
+    @DefaultValue("8080") int port,
-    @ConfigProperty(value="host", defaultValue = "localhost") String server,
+    @ConfigProperty("host") @DefaultValue("localhost") String server,
-    @ConfigProperty(defaultValue = "404,500") List<Integer> errorCodes) {}
+    @DefaultValue("404,500") List<Integer> errorCodes) {}
 ```

 The given snippet defines a configuration for a socket based endpoint and defines the host, the port and a list of error codes.
 The `value` of the `ConfigData` annotation defines the prefix of the property names that will be followed by a `.` if the value is not blank.
 The name of the components of the records define the name of properties.
 That name can be overwritten by the `value` of the `@ConfigProperty` annotation.
+A default value can be indicated for the property with `@DefaultValue`.
 For the given sample the 3 properties that are part of the record have the names:

 - `endpoint.port`
 - `endpoint.host`